A Caveat and Affiliates

 Crapemyrtles can grow in any type of soil.
 And these lovely pet-safe bushes are sturdy and beautiful.
 They have colorful leaves and flowers that need partial sun for at least six hours.
 Even if not blooming, the colorful foliage is so attractive that creates a showy display in our garden.
 We could not help but stare at their loveliness.
 As they can grow tall, we may need to trim them to complement our backyard and prevent overgrowth.

 When we have fur family members, we must choose pet-safe bushes for backyard garden to prevent accidental ingestion of toxic plants.
 As we can see on the list, there are different varieties to select with exotic colors and shapes.
 So, we can beautify our backyard and make it safe for pets, too.
 Our cats and dogs then can freely play in our backyard without getting harmed.
-We can have both of them at the same time, our fur buddies and our lovely pet-safe bushes, either flowering or ornamental.
+We can have both of them at the same time, our fur buddies and our lovely pet-safe bushes and shrubs.